kozodoi/website/_pages/about.md

 permalink: /about/
 ---

+Hi, I am Nikita.
 I am a PhD student at Humboldt University of Berlin and research associate at Monedo.

 I am passionate about machine learning and data science.
 My latest work focuses on machine learning applications in the field of credit risk analytics.
 I also enjoy participating at machine learning competitions and hackathons.